p-fruck/python-contabo/docs/SnapshotsApi.md

 Revert the instance to a particular snapshot based on its identifier

-Rollback instance to a specific snapshot.
-The snapshot must be the latest one in order to be able to restore it, otherwise you will receive an error informing you that the snapshot is not the latest
+Rollback the instance to a specific snapshot.
+In case the snapshot is not the latest one, it will automatically delete all the newer snapshots of the instance

 ### Example